-The Minister of Finance, with the concurrence of the Minister of Health, today publishes the final Demarcation Regulations (Regulations) in Government Gazette No. 40515.

-The draft Regulations were tabled in Parliament on 28 October 2016 for review, as required in terms of sections 72(2B) and 70(2B) of the Long-term Insurance Act, No. 52 of 1998 (LTIA) and the Short-term Insurance Act, No. 53 of 1998 (STIA).
-The period for Parliamentary review ended on 28 November 2016.
-The National Treasury (NT) response to the Chairperson of the Standing Committee on Finance regarding one public submission it received is attached as Annexure A. No objection to finalising the draft Regulations was received from Parliament.
+The Minister of Finance, with the concurrence of the Minister of Health, has today tabled the draft Demarcation Regulations (Regulations) in Parliament, as required in terms of sections 72(2B) and 70(2B) of the Long-term Insurance Act, No. 52 of 1998 (LTIA) and the Short-term Insurance Act, No. 53 of 1998 (STIA).

-The Regulations are the outcome of an extensive consultative process lasting several years between the Ministers of Finance and Health as well as the Council for Medical Schemes (CMS), the Financial Services Board (FSB) and affected stakeholders.
+The Regulations are the outcome of a consultative process between the Ministers of Finance and Health as well as the Council for Medical Schemes (CMS) and the Financial Services Board (FSB).

-The first draft of the Regulations was published for public comment in March 2012, and revised after taking into account public comments.
-The second draft of the Regulations was published for public comment in April 2014.
+The first draft Regulations were published for public comment in March 2012, and revised after taking into account public comments.
+The second draft Regulations were published for public comment in April 2014.
+The draft Regulations published today are therefore the third revised draft Regulations, which will be finalised and gazetted after taking account of the required parliamentary process, expected to be in early December 2016.
+It is intended that the final Regulations will take effect from 1 April 2017.

-The Regulations balance policy objectives across the medical schemes and the insurance sector and seek to prevent regulatory arbitrage.
-The Regulations specify which types of contracts are regulated under the LTIA and STIA as health policies and accident and health policies, respectively, and accordingly are excluded from the Medical Schemes Act, No. 131 of 1998 (MSA), despite such contracts meeting the definition of the business of a medical scheme.
-The Regulations seek to clearly demarcate the responsibility for supervision of medical schemes and health insurance products, and ensure that health insurance products do not undermine the social solidarity principles inherent in medical schemes, resulting in better protection for consumers.
+The Regulations specify which types of contracts are regulated under the LTIA and STIA as health policies and accident and health policies, and accordingly excluded from the Medical Schemes Act, No. 131 of 1998 (MSA), despite such contracts meeting the definition of the business of a medical scheme.
+The Regulations seek to clearly demarcate the responsibility for supervision of medical schemes and health insurance products, and ensure that health insurance products do not undermine the medical scheme environment, resulting in better protecting for consumers.